tommysullivan/ts-injector/readme.md

     npm test -- --tags @p1 --tags @p2

-#### Running tests for all the User Stories in a JIRA release
+#### Running tests based on JIRA issues

-To generate a command that you can use to run only the right subset of tags for a JIRA release, run:

-    private-spyglass$ ./bin/run-tests-for-release
+To run tests based on issues in JIRA, use /bin/spyglass-tester along with an inline JIRA JQL query:

+    $ ./bin/spyglass-tester --username tsullivan@maprtech.com --jql "status = Proposed"
+    prompt: Enter corresponding password:
+    Run the following command to execute cucumber tests: npm test -- --tags @SPYG-97,@SPYG-81

+You will be prompted for data not provided via CLI args:

+    $ ./bin/spyglass-tester
     prompt: Enter username for JIRA located at https://maprdrill.atlassian.net:  (tsullivan@maprtech.com)
     prompt: Enter corresponding password:
-    prompt: Enter the name of the release (the value of "Fix Version"):  (1.0.alpha) Run the following command to execute cucumber tests for release: 1.0.alpha npm test -- --tags @SPYG-126,@SPYG-125,@SPYG-124,@SPYG-123,@SPYG-1
+    prompt: Inline JQL or one of these preconfigured keys: (1.0.alpha,proposed):  (1.0.alpha) Run the following command to execute cucumber tests: npm test -- --tags @SPYG-177,@SPYG-176,@SPYG-175,@SPYG-174,@SPYG-173

-You may change the default credentials, release, or JIRA hosts / paths in configuration/config.json.

-Non-Interactive Mode:
+In the above example, rather than providing inline JQL, a "preconfigured key" was used - 1.0.alpha.
+This key corresponds to a preconfigured query in the /configuration/config.json file.

+Non-Interactive Mode (uses CLI args or configured defaults in configuration/config.json):

-    private-spyglass$ ./bin/run-tests-for-release -y -p $PASSWORD
+    $ ./bin/spyglass-tester -y -p $PASSWORD
-    Run the following command to execute cucumber tests for release: 1.0.alpha npm test -- --tags @SPYG-126,@SPYG-125,@SPYG-124,@SPYG-123,@SPYG-1
+    Run the following command to execute cucumber tests: npm test -- --tags @SPYG-177,@SPYG-176,@SPYG-175,@SPYG-174,@SPYG-173

 #### Traceability / Relationship Tags: